madarche/mcf-js/README.md

 ====================

-This modules reads (deserialize) and writes (serialize) password fields in databases following the Modular Crypt Format.
+This modules reads (deserialize) and writes (serialize) password fields in databases following the Modular Crypt Format (MCF).

+The modular crypt format (MCF) is a standard for encoding password hash strings in order to defend a database against attacks (dictionary attacks, pre-computed rainbow table attacks, etc.).

 The Modular Crypt Format is described in detail in http://pythonhosted.org/passlib/modular_crypt_format.html